EFerri222/Dudo-Back-End/README.md

 # Dudo-Back-End
-Real-time, multiplayer dice game built using React and Express.js.
+Real-time, multiplayer dice game built using Node.js and Express.js.
 This project uses web sockets for interaction between the server and players.